 Problems During Your First Trimester

-The main issues that could occur are:
+The main issues that could occur after getting pregnant with fibroids are:

 1. Pain and Bleeding